influxdata/telegraf/plugins/inputs/gnmi/README.md

 ## Troubleshooting

+### Empty metric-name warning

 Some devices (e.g. Juniper) report spurious data with response paths not corresponding to any subscription.
 In those cases, Telegraf will not be able to determine the metric name for the response and you get an *empty metric-name warning*

-For examplem if you subscribe to `/junos/system/linecard/cpu/memory` but the corresponding response arrives with path `/components/component/properties/property/...` To avoid those issues, you can manually map the response to a metric name using the `aliases` option like
+For example if you subscribe to `/junos/system/linecard/cpu/memory` but the corresponding response arrives with path `/components/component/properties/property/...` To avoid those issues, you can manually map the response to a metric name using the `aliases` option like